 Leihlani frowned, tufty eyebrows jutting out.
 “Of course.”

 Maebhe inched closer to the oanai.
-“There’s a reason why I don’t feel like dancing.
+Alcohol making her mind tip and twirl, she said, “There’s a reason I don’t feel like dancing.
 Why we’re in such a hurry to get home.
 My people may be in trouble.”

 Leihlani nodded slowly.
 “Drys warned you not to tell?
 My people…they are not very receptive to news of the world outside, but if it needs to be said, little one, tell it.”